kbarratt12/Security-Projects/Wazuh Detection Engineering Lab/README.md

 ## Key Findings

-**Generic rules are not detection.** The majority of techniques initially fired on rule 92052 — "Windows command prompt started by abnormal process."
-That rule doesn't know what LSASS dumping is.
-It doesn't know what log clearing is.
-It just knows cmd.exe had an unusual parent.
-Relying on that as your primary detection layer means you're one process-chain variation away from missing the attack entirely.
+**Generic rules are not detection.** Every technique in this lab initially fired on rule 92052, 'Windows command prompt started by abnormal process' but that alert says nothing about what actually happened.
+It doesn't know if it's credential dumping or log clearing or account creation.
+If an attacker changes one part of their chain, a setup that relies only on generic rules will miss it entirely.

-**Severity levels were miscalibrated across the board.** Credential dumping at level 4.
-Persistence via run keys at level 6.
-Scheduled task creation at level 4.
-In a real environment those would never surface above the noise.
-Getting detection right isn't just about whether a rule fires — it's about whether anyone would ever act on it.
+**Severity levels were miscalibrated across the board.** Once alerts came in, severity levels were miscalibrated across several techniques.
+Credential dumping, persistence via run keys, and scheduled task creation all fired at levels lower than what those techniques warrant.
+In a real environment that means serious alerts getting buried in the noise.
+Writing a rule is only half the work — it also needs to come in at a level that someone will actually act on.

 **Every technique in this lab came from the same PowerShell session.** Same parent process ID, same user, same machine, within a 60-second window across Discovery, Execution, Persistence, Credential Access, and Defense Evasion.
-Individual alerts told a fragmented story.
-The process tree told the whole one.
-That's the case for correlation and it's the gap that matters most at scale.
+Individual alerts told just a part of the story while looking at the entire process tree told a complete one.
+That's why correlation is so important and its critical to get right at scale.

-**The SIEM infrastructure itself can become a detection gap.** Log archiving with `logall` enabled combined with verbose Sysmon output filled a 30GB volume and caused the Wazuh manager to fail silently — rule saves returned 500 errors, detections stopped updating, and nothing in the UI explained why.
-Disk exhaustion is a real failure mode for detection pipelines and it doesn't announce itself.
+**The SIEM infrastructure itself can become a detection gap.** Log archiving with `logall` enabled combined with verbose Sysmon output filled a 30GB volume and caused the Wazuh manager to fail silently (Only noticed when rule saves returned 500 errors), detections stopped updating, and nothing in the UI explained why.
+Disk exhaustion is a real potential issue for detection pipelines and it isn't always immediately obvious.

 **False positives at level 15 are a problem.** Rule 92213 firing at the highest severity level on a normal PowerShell script policy test file is the kind of thing that trains analysts to ignore high-severity alerts.
 One noisy rule at the top of the scale does more damage than ten missed detections.